Tahiti Yacht Charter Guide

 Tahiti is a magical place where coconut trees line powdery sandy beaches and flower-laden welcomes are as delightful as the sunsets that stretch on long into the evening.
 Expect to find tumbling waterfalls, majestic mountains, secluded lagoons and a relaxed pace of life on your Tahiti yacht charter.

 Over 100 islands are grouped into 5 volcanic and coral archipelagos, presenting almost unlimited sailing possibilities.
 There are thousands of anchorages, bays and lagoons to explore, and good steady winds to help you on your way on your yacht charter Tahiti.
+There is also unique marine life!

 You will find that the Society Islands are the most inhabited group of islands, encircled by coral reefs and lagoons, including the world famous destinations of Tahiti, Moorea and Bora Bora.
 Here you can live the dreams you have seen on the picture postcards.